 In an effort to provide you with the finest quality medical service, we recommend a comprehensive eye exam by an ophthalmologist for the following:

-+ Children with no obvious problems have their first eye exam by three to five years of age.
++ Children with no obvious problems have their first eye exam by three years of age.

-+ School age children are re-evaluated with vision checks approximately every two years.
++ School age children are re-evaluated with vision checks approximately every year.

 + At puberty.